den-materials/mongo-intro/readme.md

 - `<tab>` key completion
 - `<up-arrow>` and the `<down-arrow>` for history.

-In the mongo REPL we want to connect to create/connect to a database.
+In the mongo CLI, we want to connect to create/connect to a database.

-We *want* to work with the `restaurant_db` database:
+Let's work with the `restaurant_db` database:

 ```js
 use restaurant_db